Supratik-Ray/random_color_generator/README.md

 # random_color_generator
-It generates random color hex codes
+It generates random color hex codes everytime you click on the reload button